jmrr/phd_thesis/Viva/preparation.md

 ## 3. Hand-held object recognition

+ * From Introduction:
+   > *The same images can be used for training and query, therefore training data may contain unsystematic views of an
+   >  object.
+Training a classifier with this data may introduce bias and can lead to ``solving'' the dataset, i.e. over
+   > fitting the categorisation model to the particularities of the training set.*

+    If training and query sets are of totally different quality, classifiers have it very difficult to overfit, so they will have to learn the particularities of the products in isolation.

  * From Fig. 12 with the 4 categories, think why some perform good or bad.

  * Definition of PR curve.